Chart Color Schemes

 Health performance in Weston is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Weston faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 61% of its total population (2,442 people) have private health cover, higher than the national average of 55.3%.
+Weston faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (2450 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis, impacting 8.6% of residents, and mental health issues, affecting 8.3%.
-About 67.5% of residents declare themselves completely clear of medical ailments, compared to 66.3% across the Australian Capital Territory.
-Weston has 22.5% of its residents aged 65 and over (895 people), higher than the 20.6% in the Australian Capital Territory.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.6 and 8.3% of residents respectively.
+67.5% of residents declare themselves completely clear of medical ailments, compared to 66.3% across Australian Capital Territory.
+As of 2021, 22.5% of Weston's population is aged 65 and over (897 people), which is higher than the 20.6% in Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health